 The Golden Triangle Holiday Package has been specially crafted by the tour experts at india-tours.com keeping in view the preferences of tourists.
 The package allows tourists to take a tour of the three most famous cities of India – Delhi, Agra, and Jaipur.
 These cities are the most visited ones in North India and are equidistant.
 All the three cities are quite spectacular and hence the name of the tourist circuit is the Golden Triangle.

 During the Golden Triangle Holiday Package, tourists can visit the famous tourist spots in all three cities, relish the delectable cuisines, shop for souvenirs in the local markets, etc. The trip also lets tourists admire the architectural marvels of the walled city of Fatehpur Sikri, which is located near Agra in Uttar Pradesh and is a UNESCO World Heritage Site.
 During the tour, all the needs and comforts of tourists are taken well care of.
 The trip lets tourists get to know the culture and history of India.
 Therefore, the trip gives a memorable experience.

 The historical city of Delhi, capital of India and the political hub, welcomes you.
-On your arrival, you would be transferred to your hotel.
+On your arrival, you will be greeted by our representative and later will would be transferred to your hotel.

 Delhi is a glorious city with a long history.
 Being the capital of several dynasties, Delhi has seen history unfold in front of its eyes.
 The different monuments of the city showcase the vibrant culture and heritage of the country.